ThomasVitale/cloud-native-spring-in-action/Chapter03/03-begin/README.md

 # Chapter 03 - Begin

 In this chapter, you'll build a Catalog Service application.
 You can initialize a Spring Boot project using your favorite method.
-This guide describes how to do that with the application and with the REST API.
+This guide describes how to do that with the Spring Initializr application and with its REST API.
 Either way, you'll get a zip archive that you can extract and import in your IDE.

 ## Initialize Catalog Service with Spring Initializr - App